To what extent does a structured Art Inquiry Model increase student agency in creative decision-making?

 The AIM process needed to be taught directly, with teacher modeling and guided practice before independent application.

-We designed a deliberate progression from "I do" through "You do together" to "You do independently" across the unit.
+I designed a deliberate progression from “I do” through “You do together” to “You do independently” across the unit.

 Early phases focused on establishing creative confidence and proving students could think and decide, not just follow instructions.